brightbox/kubernetes-cluster/examples/metrics/README.md

 manifests](https://github.com/brightbox/kubernetes-cluster).
 To build
 a cluster with kubelets using centrally signed certificates, set the `secure_kublet` variable to `true`.
-Remember to approve the kubelet certificates with kubectl as soon as you have access to the control plane.
+Remember to approve the kubelet certificates with kubectl as soon as you have access to the control plane (with `kubectl get csr` and approve with `kubectl certificate approve` as above).

 Then generate the metrics-server signing certificates